rsornellas/nuxt3-todo/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 with Vitest and Pinia

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup